mannyray/image-optimize/README.md

 convert <INPUT_FILE> -quality 10% <OUTPUT_FILE>
 ```

 on a folder containing the pepper image _and_ the wall image would give me one picture I am satisfied with and one I am not.
 Therefore, running the bash command blindly is not sufficient - we need to visually verify if the optimization is ideal or not for each image.
 How do we do that?
 How do I do that on my website?
-First we will take an aside and learn about on the specifics of my site.
+First we will take an aside and learn about the specifics of my site.

 ## Jekyll site aside